ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Added security consideration on replay protection (Section 8).

-* New IANA registries "ACE Groupcomm Key" and "ACE Groupcomm Profile Registry" (Section 9).
+* New IANA registries "ACE Groupcomm Key Registry" and "ACE Groupcomm Profile Registry" (Section 9).

 # Acknowledgments
 {: numbered="no"}

-The following individuals were helpful in shaping this document: Ben Kaduk, John Mattsson, Jim Schaad, Ludwig Seitz, Göran Selander and Peter van der Stok.
+The following individuals were helpful in shaping this document: Ben Kaduk, John Mattsson, Jim Schaad, Ludwig Seitz, Goeran Selander and Peter van der Stok.

 The work on this document has been partly supported by VINNOVA and the Celtic-Plus project CRITISEC; and by the EIT-Digital High Impact Initiative ACTIVE.